-The offshore fund SP is determined as a variable interest entity as the cash injection from ZR Guofu of RMB521,396 was not equity at risk.
+The offshore fund SP was determined as a variable interest entity as the cash injection from ZR Guofu of RMB521,396 was not equity at risk.
 As the Company maintains the power to direct the activities that most significantly affect SP's economic performances through supplemental contracts agreed terms and absorbs the expected losses of SP, the Company is the primary beneficiary of SP and consolidates SP and its subsidiaries under by ASC 810-10 Consolidation: Overall.

 The 75% equity interest held by the ZR Guofu in SP is accounted for as a liability recorded as "Mandatorily redeemable noncontrolling interests" in the Company's consolidated balance sheets as a result of the mandatory redemption feature and is carried at the redemption value at the end of each reporting date as determined in accordance with the contract terms from the day of on which control is transferred to the Company.
 The 15% annual premium is accrued as an interest expense and consultation expense during each reporting period.
-As of December 31, 2017 and 2018, the balance of mandatorily redeemable noncontrolling interest was RMB396,281 and RMB434,216 (US\$63,154), respectively.